 Sight words are building blocks of reading for early learners in kindergarten and first grade.
-Without rapid recognition of these high frequency words, readers will be unable to keep up with peers and struggle on their own.
-This can have devastating consequences when young children learn to associate reading with anxiety, frustration and difficulties.
+Without rapid recognition of these high-frequency words, readers will be unable to keep up with peers and will struggle on their own.
+This can have devastating consequences when young children learn to associate reading with anxiety, frustration, and difficulties.
 It may also cause them to be self-conscious or even turn them off to reading altogether.

-Sight words are called different things like word wall words, snap words, Dolch words and Fry words.
-No matter what they are called, they are of the highest importance to early readers and as parents, caregivers and teachers, it is our responsibility to help our little ones learn them in the best way they can.
+Sight words are called different things like word wall words, snap words, Dolch words, and Fry words.
+No matter what they are called, they are of the highest importance to early readers,s and as parents, caregivers, and teachers, it is our responsibility to help our little ones learn them in the best way they can.
 Some kids thrive on flash cards.
-Others might us technology to learn.
-And while I’m not keen on using lots of worksheets, the bottom line is that worksheets are great at getting the job done when combined with other methods of learning.
+Others might use technology to learn.
+While I’m not keen on using lots of worksheets, the bottom line is that worksheets are great at getting the job done when combined with other methods of learning.

-I like these worksheets because you can take them with you to a restaurant, ball game or a siblings swim lesson (anywhere where there is wait time) so it gives them something constructive to focus on and complete.
-As well, art is important to humans but especially to children and your child can pick their own colors, decorate, outline, or color in the clouds however they like using their creative enthusiasm and expression.
-This will make them more focused, eager to learn and proud of their work.
+I like these worksheets because you can take them with you to a restaurant, ball game, or a sibling’s swim lesson (anywhere where there is wait time), so it gives them something constructive to focus on and complete.
+Also, art is important to humans but especially to children.
+Your child can pick their own colors, decorate, outline, or color in the clouds however they like using their creative enthusiasm and expression.
+This will make them more focused, eager to learn, and proud of their work.

 If you are interested in seeing a list of sight words for young readers from PreK to third grade click here to see the Dolch sight words by grade in frequency order.